-The Gilmore Car Museum is a 501(c)3 non-profit organization and we rely solely on the generosity of donors and lenders who gift us vehicles, contextual artifacts, library and archive items, or provide funds toward our operations, education, and collection maintenance.
-To date, the Gilmore collection consists of over 250 vehicles, 7,500 transportation relation artifacts, and over 100,000 library and archival items.
+Those who gift or loan us vehicles, contextual artifacts, library and archive items, or provide funds toward our operations, education, and collection maintenance.
+To date, the Gilmore collection consists of over 250 vehicles, 7,500 transportation relation artifacts, and nearly 500,000 library and archival items.
 Collection items are rotated through exhibits in order to help us tell the story of transportation in America.

-Interested in Donating or Loaning Your Vehicle to the Museum?
+Interested in Donating or Lending to the Museum?

 To maintain the integrity of our collections, the Gilmore Car Museum has a Collections Review Committee consisting of dedicated people who carefully evaluate each offered item.
 They meet once each month to review all offers and will consider an object’s overall condition, rarity, originality, authenticity, history, and provenance.

-If you are interested in donating your vehicle, motorcycle, or transportation related artifact to the Gilmore Car Museum, please click here to view our donation terms and conditions.
+If you are interested in donating to the Gilmore Car Museum’s permanent collection, please click here to view our donation terms and conditions.
 If your donation is accepted by the Collections Review Committee, your gift will be considered a tax-deductible donation.
 Due to IRS requirements and non-profit regulations, the Gilmore Car Museum is unable to provide a Museum Membership in exchange for your donation to our collection.